top of page

 SHARPENING

-Sharpening should be done on a fine stone or steel.
-You can use a medium stone if necessary once in a while.
-Never use any sort of electric/pull through sharpener as it can damage your knife.
+For general maintenance, I like to use a fine grit sharpening stone.
+You can also use a medium stone once in a while if necessary.
+Never use any sort of electric/pull through sharpener!
+It will only damage the edge of your knife.

 I will happily give your knife a "spa day" (resharpen and refinish it), for the price of shipping.
 Contact me to set it up.